Brian Warner (astronomer): Career

 Warner became a postdoctoral researcher at UCL, before being awarded a Radcliffe-Henry Skynner Fellowship at Balliol College, Oxford, though the university didn't have its own observatory.
 In 1967 he was recruited to the University of Texas at Austin for his experience in spectroscopy.
 He also worked with his colleagues Ed Nather and David Evans in developing the new field of high-speed photometry for studying variable stars and measuring stellar radii by observing lunar occultations.
 In 1972 he was recruited as the first professor of astronomy at the University of Cape Town (UCT) and as head of the astronomy department.
 Nather also moved to UCT to undertake a PhD, with Warner as his doctoral supervisor.
 From 1981 to 1983, he served as president of the Royal Society of South Africa.
-Warner was head of the astronomy department until 1999, before formally retiring in 2004 though he continues to undertake research.
+Warner was head of the astronomy department until 1999, before formally retiring in 2004 though he continued to undertake research.

+Warner died 5 May 2023 aged 83.